ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

 The All Rights Reserved license indicates to learners that you own the copyright for course content or videos.
-Learners cannot reuse or republish course content or videos that have All Rights Reserved licenses."
+Learners cannot reuse or republish course content or videos that have All Rights Reserved licenses.

 .. _Creative Commons License: